 What is listeriosis?

-Listeriosis is a disease caused by eating food contaminated with the Listeria monocytogenes bacteria.
+Listeriosis is an illness usually caused by eating food contaminated with the Listeria monocytogenes bacteria.
+The Listeria bacteria are commonly found in soil and water.

 Who gets listeriosis?